 Can You Flavor Sea moss?

-You can flavor sea moss with a variety of substances.
+You can flavor sea moss with a variety of substances like fruits, herbs and spices, and even veggies.
 Since sea moss is virtually tasteless, almost anything you like can be added to the gel to give it flavor.

 One of the best things about infusing fruits or herbs into your sea moss gel is that you are getting the added benefit of the medicinal properties in the fruit and herbs, in addition to what sea moss provides.